macicchino/Food_Insecurity/README.md

 The image below shows the change in agritourism operations versus the change in CSA farms, direct farm sales per capita, and farms with direct sales.
 Overall, convenience stores recorded increasing locations in a significant number of states, while grocery stores recorded diminishing numbers from 2011-2016.

 <details><br><Summary>Scatter Plot</summary>
-To interact with this plot use the link below
+To interact with this plot use the link below:

 [Tableau Link](https://public.tableau.com/views/ChangeinLocalAgritourismOperationsVrsFarmsandFarmSalesfor2007-2012byState/ChangeinLocalAgritourismOperationvrsandFarmsandFarmSalesfrom2007-2012?:language=en-US&:display_count=n&:origin=viz_share_link)